Carrie Underwood, Jason Aldean and what happens when country star spouses write controversial social media posts

 Now, Aldean, who once told Rolling Stone that his voting record was “one subject I do stay away from,” has made an abrupt shift, such as posting his own meme questioning the 2020 presidential election results.
 He cheered on his wife when she posted their young children wearing anti-Biden clothing, and started arguing with detractors. (“Please tell me one thing that the current administration has done that is positive?” he wrote to one.)
 Most recently, Aldean appeared in her Instagram posts and stories as a model for shirts from her new clothing line.

 But even if Underwood continues to let her social media “likes” do the talking, and Aldean keeps doubling down on his and his wife’s anti-Biden personas, it’s unlikely they will face much backlash either way — these days, country music media and the Nashville establishment also prefer to stay away from controversial topics.
-Instead, the two singers will likely continue with business as usual, including appearing on the genre’s biggest stages like the one where they sang Wednesday night.
+Instead, the two singers are likely to continue with business as usual, including appearing on the genre’s biggest stages like the one where they sang Wednesday night.

 Read more: